-Inquiry-based learning is a cyclical learning process composed of many different stages starting with asking questions and results in asking more questions.
+Inquiry-based learning is a 'cyclical learning process composed of many different stages starting with asking questions and results in asking more questions.
 Inquiry based learning is not just asking questions, but it is a way of converting data and information into useful knowledge.
-A useful application of inquiry based learning involves many different factors, which are, a different level of questions, a focus for questions, a framework for questions, and a context for questions.
+A useful application of inquiry based learning involves many different factors, which are, a different level of questions, a focus for questions, a framework for questions, and a context for questions.'

 2- Problem-based learning

-In a problem-based learning (PBL) model, students engage complex, challenging problems and collaboratively work toward their resolution.
-PBL is about students connecting disciplinary knowledge to real-world problems—the motivation to solve a problem becomes the motivation to learn.
+In a problem-based learning (PBL) model, 'students engage complex, challenging problems and collaboratively work toward their resolution.
+PBL is about students connecting disciplinary knowledge to real-world problems—the motivation to solve a problem becomes the motivation to learn.'

-3- Project-based Learning“ an instructional approach built upon authentic learning activities that engage student interest and motivation.
+3- Project-based Learning“ An instructional approach built upon authentic learning activities that engage student interest and motivation.
 These activities are designed to answer a question or solve a problem and generally reflect the types of learning and work people do in the everyday world outside the classroom.”

 Watch this video to learn more on Project Based Learning.Video by Buck Institute for Education